 Thailand to unlock investment opportunities through tokenization

-The report clarified that the asset is not a cryptocurrency.
-It will be available for trading on licensed digital asset exchanges, but these platforms are not open to foreign residents living in Thailand.
+The news made it clear that the asset will not be a cryptocurrency.
+It will be possible to trade it only on licensed digital asset exchanges, though these platforms will not be accessible to foreign residents living in Thailand.

-Which countries are using tokenization, and what are their most famous projects?
+Which countries are applying tokenization, and what are their most notable projects?